 Many internships are offered only at a specific time in the calendar year (i.e. summer internships); however, there are also many internships that are offered year-round.
 When applying to internships, be sure to scrutinize your own schedule and make sure that you have both the time and financial means to do an internship.

 Some internships (such as federal internships) require an agreement, which must be signed by a representative of the university.
-There are several departments that can sign these agreements or serve as your internship contact, and the Office of Career Services is one of them.
+There are several departments that can sign these agreements or serve as your internship contact, and the Department of Career Services is one of them.
 Feel free to email us at firstname.lastname@example.org with the agreement filled in as completely as possible.

 Even if your internship does not require an agreement, we would still like to hear about it!

-There are several departments that can sign your agreement or serve as your internship contact, and the Office of Career Services is one of them.
+There are several departments that can sign your agreement or serve as your internship contact, and the Department of Career Services is one of them.
 Feel free to email us at email@example.com with the agreement information filled in as completely as possible.